On The Cost Function Associated With Legendrian Knots: Cost Under the Connected Sum

 In \cite{EH}, the examples of Legendrian non-simple knot types are produced by taking the connected sum of negative torus knots.
 Lemma \ref{CostL11}, \ref{CostL12}, \ref{CostL14}, \ref{CostL15} and Proposition \ref{CostL16}, \ref{CostL17} are the results inspired by the techniques used in \cite{EH}.

-\begin{Lemma} Let $K'$ and $K''$ be prime topological knots with the property that every Legendrian representative of $K'$ destabilizes to a unique Legendrian knot $\Bar{K'}$ and every Legendrian representative of $K''$ destabilizes to a unique Legendrian knot $\Bar{K''}$.
-Then $K'\#K''$ is a Legendrian simple knot type and each Legendrian representative of $K'\#K''$ destabilizes to $\Bar{K'}\#\Bar{K''}$. \end{Lemma}
+\begin{Lemma} Let $K'$ and $K''$ be prime topological knot types with the property that every Legendrian representative of $K'$ destabilizes to a unique Legendrian knot $\Bar{K'}$ and every Legendrian representative of $K''$ destabilizes to a unique Legendrian knot $\Bar{K''}$.
+Then the knot type represented by $K'\#K''$ is Legendrian simple and each Legendrian representative of it destabilizes to $\Bar{K'}\#\Bar{K''}$. \end{Lemma}

 \begin{proof} Let $K_1,K_2$ be Legendrian knots in $\mathcal{L}(K'\#K'')$ with the same $tb$ and $rot$.
 Then there exist $K_1', K_2'\in \mathcal{L}(K')$ and $K_1'', K_2'' \in \mathcal{L}(K'')$ such that $K_1=K_1'\#K_1''$ and $K_2=K_2'\#K_2''$.
 There exist positive integers $p_1,p_2,q_1,q_2,n_1,n_2,m_1$ and $m_2$ such that $K_i'=(S^+)^{p_i}(S^-)^{n_i}(\bar{K'})$ and $K_i''=(S^+)^{q_i}(S^-)^{m_i}(\bar{K''})$ for $i=1,2.$ Then